premchander-revature/interviewquestions/Java Automation/testing-automation.md

 ---

-43. How I can select a value from dropdown using Selenium?
+43. How I can select a value from the dropdown using Selenium?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)